-Some insist corn is a nutritious dog food ingredient — while others denounce it as nothing more than a problematic cereal grain.
+Some insist corn is a nutritious dog food ingredient while others denounce it as a problematic cereal grain.

 Well, that depends on whom you ask.

-In general, anxieties expressed over the use of corn in dog food seem to come from consumers — pet owners, breeders and the like.
+In general, anxieties expressed over the use of corn in dog food seem to come from end users — pet owners, breeders and the like.

-Makers and sellers of corn-based foods insist the negative stories about corn are simply unsubstantiated myths and rumors spread around the Internet by simple-minded consumers.
+Makers and sellers of corn-based foods insist the negative stories about corn are simply unsubstantiated myths and rumors spread around the Internet by uninformed consumers.

-In fact, most of the exaggerated claims extolling the virtues of corn actually originate within the pet food industry and are unwittingly propagated by naive and well-meaning pet owners.
+The truth is, most of the exaggerated claims extolling the virtues of corn actually originate within the pet food industry itself and are unwittingly propagated by naive and well-meaning pet owners.

 Here are some of the most enduring myths about corn promoted by makers and sellers of corn-based dog foods.